markmightknow/wordle_worst_case_analysis/README.md

 This is for the general case where you assume all 12,972 valid wordle words could be the answer.

+There is some good discussion of the problem here: https://puzzling.stackexchange.com/questions/114316/whats-the-optimal-strategy-for-wordle

 The discovered solution starts at the word LARNT and can be found in full in the wordle_tree_larnt_lte_6_20220201.txt file.

 0 denotes grey, 1 denotes yellow, 2 denotes green in the file.